midibox/mios32/apps/examples/blm_x/README.txt

 The most usual application will be to drive just two- or three-color-LED's.

 If a button-state-change occurs, it will be displayed on a connected LCD and sent to the MIOS-Studio console.
-In the console you will also receive the set LED-colors as 32-bit hex-number.
+In the console and on the LCD you will also see the set LED-colors as hex-number.

 The number of button-changes is also counted and reported to LCD / MIOS-Studio console.
 This value helps you to detect bouncing buttons.
 Use the BLM_X_DebounceDelaySet(..)